 Diesel Fuel Injector Testing Machine

-This particular fuel system testing machine was designed to assemble and test a complete diesel fuel injector all in a self-contained package with a small footprint.
+This diesel fuel injector testing machine was designed to assemble and test a complete diesel fuel injector all in a self-contained package with a small footprint.
 A single operator loads pallets with the individual components that make up the injector.
 As the pallet passes through the machine, the injector is incrementally assembled and tested for different characteristics and marked for identification.
-The design is flexible to accommodate future product design and increased product throughput.
+The design is flexible to accommodate future product design and increased product throughout.
 The entire package is also easy to move in a short period of time.

 - Accommodates several injector products with minimal changeover.

 - Pallets are tracked with RF tags meaning that pallet order is unimportant and can be random.

 - Each test station pulls out on slides so that the hydraulics can be easily serviced.

 - Machine logs all test results to local hard drive.

 - Machine vision verifies stamping on body against currently selected part parameters.

 - Functional test station performs mass flow, VOP, guide leak and tip leak tests selectively and in any order.